Yevhen Pichkur: Career

-On 2009 he moved from Desna Chernihiv to Volyn Lutsk.
+Pichkur was born in the Ukraine SSR of the Soviet Union.
+In 2009 he moved from Desna Chernihiv to Volyn Lutsk.
 In 2012 he moved to Vorskla Poltava In 2013 he moved to Oleksandriya in Ukrainian First League until 2014 where he played 28 matches and scored 2 goals.
 In 2014 he moved to Inhulets Petrove, where he won the Ukrainian Amateur Cup in 2014.